A quick overnight camping trip to the Spanish Peaks with someone.

 I love this area: The food, the history, the culture, the scenery…and I enjoy returning when I can.

-My a past partner and I wanted to get away this weekend.
+My someone and I wanted to get away this weekend.
 She did not want to do a backpacking trip, but a camping and hiking trip with perhaps a little site seeing thrown in.

 The place that came to mind was the Spanish Peaks in south-central Colorado.